The algebraic small object argument as a saturation: Introduction

-The one-step factorization \eqref{quillen-soa-one-step} of Quillen's small object argument has a natural generalization to the diagram case.
-Rather than attaching a coproduct of all lifting problems against $f$, we attach the colimit described by the density comonad \eqref{density-comonad-colimit}:
+The one-step factorization \eqref{quillen-soa-one-step} of Quillen's argument has a natural generalization to the diagram case.
+Rather than attaching a coproduct of all lifting problems against $f$, one attaches the colimit described by the density comonad for $u$ \eqref{density-comonad-colimit}:

 Here the outer square $\Den{u}(f) \to f$ is the counit of the comonad.
-This is the same construction as Quillen's when $\cat{J}$ is discrete; in the non-discrete case, it ensures that the added fillers satisfy the required coherence conditions.
+This is the same construction as Quillen's when $\cat{J}$ is discrete; in the general case, it ensures that the attached solutions satisfy the required coherences \eqref{generating-diagram-coherence}.

-Naively iterating this one-step factorization could interfere with those coherence conditions.
-Thus, we iterate \emph{while quotienting to identify solutions which are added multiple times}.
-Besides being necessary to handle generation by non-discrete diagrams, this change also has conceptual benefits: it will allow the sequence of approximations to actually converge, and the full construction can be described abstractly as the algebraically free monad on the pointed endofunctor on $\Arr{\cat{E}}$ that sends $f$ to its one-step factorization $f_1$.
-Indeed, the monad $\monad{R}$ of an \textsc{awfs} $(\comonad{L},\monad{R})$ generated by Garner's argument is precisely the algebraically free monad on this pointed endofunctor.
+Naively iterating this one-step factorization would produce multiple solutions to each problem, and solutions added at different stages would not satisfy the required coherences with respect to each other.
+One instead iterates \emph{while quotienting to identify solutions that are added multiple times}.
+Besides being necessary to handle non-discrete generating diagrams, this change also conceptual benefits: it allows the sequence of approximations to actually converge, and the full construction can be described as applying the algebraically free monad on the pointed endofunctor on $\Arr{\cat{E}}$ that sends $f$ to its one-step factorization $f_1$.
+Indeed, the monad $\monad{R}$ of the \textsc{awfs} $(\comonad{L},\monad{R})$ generated by Garner's argument is precisely this algebraically free monad.

-Now we want to extract a notion of cell complex from this construction.
-A confounding fact is that while the left factor $Lf$ of a factorization is a left map and decomposes naturally as a transfinite composite, the individual ``step maps'' that compose it need not be left maps.
-The following (contrived) example illustrates the issue.
+We want to extract a notion of cell complex from this construction.
+Something has to change: the left factor $Lf$ of a factorization is still a transfinite composite of step maps, as in Quillen's argument, but now the step maps need not be left maps.
+The following contrived example illustrates this:

 \begin{example} Consider the diagram $u \co \cat{J} \to \Arr{\Set}$ where $\cat{J} = \braces{\mathsf{b} \to \mathsf{a} \leftarrow \mathsf{b'}}$ is the walking cospan and $u$ is the mapping